 One of the Seven Deities.
 An arrogant militant.
 Was once a brute who never thought things through.But once he gained new power as one of the Seven Deities, he began to stand out for his discriminating way of speaking towards the humans.He goes out of his way to speak condescendingly.
 He is the powerhouse of the Seven Deities.His mantra affinity is Violence.

 Along with being the very first demi-god fought in the game (And the only one besides Yasha and Deus to be fought twice), not only is he the first one of the deities to die, but even the other deities see him as nothing more than a big joke despite being the biggest of them physically.

 Even his reincarnated form is this, as he's only a petty thug compared to the other reincarnated Demigods.

 Climax Boss: Not quite as much as later bosses, but he does have a chapter all to himself when he becomes the size of Gaea itself.

 Curb-Stomp Battle: Gets trashed quickly by Asura in his first fight against him.
-Their second fight turns in Wyzen's favor when he turns into Vajra Wyzen, but Asura promptly kicks his ass when goes into his six armed form.
+Their second fight turns in Wyzen's favor when he turns into Vajra Wyzen, but Asura promptly defeats him when goes into his six armed form.